If you know how to save money, you can visit any state in the United States.

 Food is another significant expense when traveling and a crucial part of enjoying new environments.
 When you can't afford to splurge on a memorable dining experience, it's best to prepare meals at home.

 Hostels and other volunteer projects in the United States can stock their kitchens with inexpensive ingredients thanks to the abundance of discount supermarkets in the United States.

 One more option is to eat at restaurants (on a budget, of course).

 Cheap fast food from McDonald's, Taco Bell, etc., isn't exactly good for you, but it's also not very healthy. can be a great option for a cheap meal while traveling.
 To save money, plan ahead and choose wisely, as fast food can easily cost more than cooking at home and as much as a nicer meal out.

 The price of alcohol is often high.
 I agree that it's a crucial part of having a good time in life for the vast majority of people.
-But if you want to travel on a tight budget, you should limit your alcohol consumption to special events and find other ways to have fun.
+However, if you are truly committed to conserving funds while on the road, you may want to limit your alcohol consumption to special events and explore alternative means of entertainment.

 Besides, take a road trip, where you can both save money and create lasting memories.

 Another way to travel around the United States on the cheap is to take a road trip, either by borrowing a car and splitting the gas costs with a friend or by splitting the cost of renting a car with a group of people.
 RoadTrippers is my go-to travel planning app because it makes it so simple to find lodging, activities, and routes for any kind of vacation.